-Armitage, who was born in Yorkshire in 1963, became the University of Oxford’s new Professor of Poetry in October 2015.
+Armitage, who was born in Yorkshire in 1963, became the University of Oxford’s new Professor of Poetry in October 2015 and the UK Poet Laureate in 2019.
 ‘Chainsaw versus the Pampas Grass’ first appeared in Armitage’s 2002 volume The Universal Home Doctor.
 What follows are some notes towards an analysis of ‘Chainsaw versus the Pampas Grass’, especially concerning the poem’s meaning, language, and principal themes.

 But this is, as Armitage puts it, the sledgehammer taken to crack the nut.
 However, despite the chainsaw mowing down the grass with ease, the poem ends with a vision of the grass growing back, enduring despite the chainsaw’s best efforts to destroy it.
 What is this poem saying – and what are its themes?

 Start with the title: ‘Chainsaw versus the Pampas Grass’ suggests a sort of match or game (the ‘match’ idea is confirmed in the poem’s first line, and later we read that ‘this was a game’), as if the poem is describing a sporting match between the saw and the grass.
 In reality, there is nothing sportsmanlike about taking the powerful chainsaw to the fragile grass: famously, a symbol of frailty – ‘all flesh is grass’, as one Biblical phrase has it.